 In this article, I’ll not repeat anything that has already been covered above.

 Before You Fast

-It goes without saying that before you embark on any fasts, you should do your research first.
-While I personally recommend fasting based on everything I’ve read about it and how it has changed my life for the better, ultimately it’s your onus to read up, assess the information, and make the decision for yourself.
+It goes without saying that before you embark on any fast, you should do your research first.
+Ultimately it’s your onus to read up, assess the information, and make the decision for yourself.
 Everything I share here is based on my best knowledge from my extensive reading on the topic and my experience with the fasting process.
 Do your research and proceed at your own risk.

-Be sure to check if you fit the criteria for people who can fast before you start any fasts.
+Be sure to check if you fit the criteria for people who can fast before you start any fast.

 6 Indicators of a Successful Fast

-- You achieve your fasting objectives by the end of the fast
+- You are clear about your fasting objectives and you achieve them by the end of the fast.

-- You are able to fast for the duration you set (unless in cases of danger or emergency)
+- You are able to fast for the duration you set (except in cases of danger or emergency).

-Like I detailed out in Fasting Experiment, fasting is a powerful tool to improve your life, beyond weight loss.
-It provides an outlet for physical detox, as well as emotional detox.
+Like I detailed in Fasting Experiment, fasting can be a tool to improve your life, beyond weight loss.
+It provides an outlet for physical detox and emotional detox.
 It provides an opportunity to reset poor eating and lifestyle habits.
-When used properly, it can jumpstart and transform your life for the better.
-However, fasting itself will not accomplish this for you – it’s up to you to make that happen.
+When used properly, it can jump-start your life for the better.
+However, fasting itself will not accomplish this for you — it’s up to you to make that happen.

 12 Tips To Achieve Fasting Success

-This is where the 10 tips here come in.
-For those of you interested in fasting to live a better life, I’ve specially written these tips to help you make the best out of your fasts.
+For those of you interested in fasting, I’ve specially written these 12 tips to help you make the best out of your fasts.
 I’m writing this on top of what I’ve already shared in the past fasting articles, so be sure to read them first.